sandokim/sandokim.github.io/_posts/CUDA/2024-07-23-CUDA-pytorch-cpp-cuda-extension-tutorial-2.md

 - Each block은 multiple "threads"를 가지고 있고, threads는 finest computation units이라고 보면 됩니다.

+### THIS IS HOW CUDA WORKS
-### The secret behind parallelism is that when we call a function, it instantiate a grid that contains multiple blocks which contain again many threads and each thread can do its operation in parallel.
+- **The secret behind parallelism is that when we call a function, it instantiate a grid that contains multiple blocks which contain again many threads and each thread can do its operation in parallel.**
   - For example, a matrix addition is addition of two elements at the same position, the program generates a grid that contains as many threads as the elements in the matrix, and each thread performs one addition of two elements at its position.
     - You can think of "threads" as "workers", each worker performs a task that requires roughly the same amount of time.
     - Each worker performs only one addition of two numbers, no one needs more resource or more computational time than others.
+  - Since we divide the taks to multiple sub-tasks that can be done in parallel with each task requiring the same resource and amount of time, we can accelerate the entire process.